 Here’s a recap of our live coverage of Monday night’s meeting of the Evanston City Council.

-The meeting is now scheduled to start at 6:45 p.m.
+The meeting is scheduled to begin at 5:50 p.m.

 A packet with information on the agenda items is available online.

 Council Members Bobby Burns and Tom Suffredin are absent

 Mayor announces National Suicide Prevention and Action Month in September and National Diaper Need Awareness Week, Sept.
 18-23.
 And notes 22nd anniversary of 9/11 and ceremony held in Evanston this morning.